 Retaining our focus on the subjects' overall behaviour across their 75 decisions through the resulting merged choices at the 15 distinct menus, we proceed next to an analysis of the main factors behind subjects' deviations from indifference-permitting rational choice in the ordinal and/or expected-utility sense.
 A summary of this analysis is presented in Table \ref{tab:axiomsDet}.
-This clarifies that more than half of all subjects' merged choices violated Contraction Consistency, Transitivity and StAR, while over 70\% exhibited choice reversals, in violation of WARP.
-Among those violating Transitivity, however, no subject exhibited strict binary choice cycles of the form $\{p\}=C(\{p,q\})$, $\{q\}=C(\{q,r\})$ and $\{r\}=C(\{p,r\})$.
+This clarifies that around half of all subjects' merged choices violated Contraction Consistency and Transitivity, while over 70\% exhibited choice reversals, in violation of WARP.
+Among subjects violating Transitivity, however, no subject exhibited strict binary choice cycles of the form $\{p\}=C(\{p,q\})$, $\{q\}=C(\{q,r\})$ and $\{r\}=C(\{p,r\})$.
 Similarly, among the 8\% of subjects who violated FOSD, none did so strictly in the sense of always choosing the dominated lottery.
 Twenty-two subjects (7\%), moreover, violated Decisiveness by consistently avoiding/delaying making an active choice in at least one of the 15 distinct menus (we discuss later some patterns in those violations).
-Thirty-seven percent of subjects, finally, deviated from Independence in this analysis.
-While the proportion here is lower than those corresponding to some of the other consistency principles, we recall that --unlike the latter-- there was only one pair of menus here where Independence could have been violated.
-By contrast, there were 3 pairs of menus where StAR could be violated, 5 triples for Transitivity, 20 pairs for Contraction Consistency, and even more for WARP.
+Finally, 42\% and 37\% of subjects, respectively, deviated from StAR and Independence in this analysis.
+While the proportion of Independence violators is lower than the one corresponding to some of the other consistency principles, we recall that---unlike the latter---there was only one pair of menus here where this axiom could have been violated.
+By contrast, there were 3 pairs of menus where StAR could be violated, 5 triples of for Transitivity, 20 pairs for Contraction Consistency, and even more for WARP.
 Cast in this light, our finding here that 37\% of subjects violated Independence in this merged-choice analysis cannot by itself be interpreted as evidence suggesting that it is easier or harder to comply with this axiom than the other axioms.
 We return to this point in Section \ref{s5-1}.